 “I’ve been doing this job for 23 years, and I’ve discovered you can learn so much about someone by how they answer the question: ‘why are you on this trip?’
 The richest people tell me exactly where they’re going.
 The most interesting people tell me where they’ve been.
 The happiest?
 They just tell me what direction they’re pointed.”

 “So the most important thing I’ve learned?
-It’s that the key to getting the most out of life is understanding each one of three crucial things: where exactly you want to get to, what direction you need to go to get there, and what stops you need to hit along the way. “
+It’s that the key to getting the most out of life is understanding each one of three crucial things: where exactly you want to get to, what direction you need to go to get there, and what steps you need to hit along the way. “

 “You know what’s funny?”
 She commented as she stood up and headed back towards the bar.
-“I’ve always known that, but until I heard you ask, ‘What’s the most important thing you’ve learned’, I never realized I knew it.”
+“I’ve always known that, but until I heard you ask, ‘What’s the most important thing you’ve learned, I never realized I knew it.”

 Reading that final comment was when I was struck with my “you’re an idiot” moment.

-The reason that particular trip had so many lessons included in the book was because I had gone looking for them.
+The reason that particular trip had so many lessons included in the book was that I had gone looking for them.
 I wasn’t “lucky to have stumbled into” those situations; I had consciously created them.
 However, once I returned to work – a place where my role wasn’t as an “accidental teacher”, but rather as a formal one– I had inexplicably stopped doing so.

 I had returned to a life where I saw my role as someone who answers more questions than he asks.
 After all, that’s what I was paid for!
-Thinking back to my experience with Patty however, I realize that some of the most powerful lessons in my life—both those I’ve learned and those I’ve taught—came as a result of asking questions.
+Thinking back to my experience with Patty, however, I realize that some of the most powerful lessons in my life—both those I’ve learned and those I’ve taught—came as a result of asking questions.

 Sometimes we become so convinced that we do something “all the time” that we actually stop doing it.